Jump$tart and CEE

 People donate money, items, or time to charitable and nonprofit organizations because they value the services provided by the organization and/or gain satisfaction from giving.
 Budget Game – Core Concept

 Federal and state laws, regulations, and consumer protection agencies (e.g., Federal Trade Commission, Consumer Affairs office, and Consumer Financial Protection Bureau) can help individuals avoid unsafe products, unfair practices, and marketplace fraud.
-Lesson – Consumer Rights and Responsibilities
+Lesson – Protect Yourself as a Consumer

 Having an organized system for keeping track of spending, saving, and investing makes it easier to make financial decisions.
-Lesson – What are Financial Records?
+Lesson – Tame Your Financial Paperwork

 Saving